Zechariah 14: Verse 5

 And ye shall flee to the valley of the mountains;

 for the valley of the mountains shall reach unto Azal:

-yea, ye shall flee, like as ye fled from before the earthquake in the days of Uzziah king of Judah:
+yea, ye shall flee, like as ye fled from before the earthquake in the days of Uzziah, king of Judah:

-and the Lord my God shall come, and all the saints with thee.
+and the my God shall come, and all the saints with thee.

-Amos prophesied in 8th century BCE (Amos 1:1), two years before "the earthquake in the days of Uzziah king of Judah".
-This event was related to the one occurred when King Uzziah was stricken with leprosy for invading the priest's office, according to Josephus.
-Josephus wrote that at a place near the city called Eroge, half part of the mountain towards the west was broken, rolled then stood half a mile towards the eastern part, up to the king's gardens.
+Amos prophesied in the 8th century BCE (Amos 1:1), two years before "the earthquake in the days of Uzziah king of Judah".
+This event was related to the one in which King Uzziah was stricken with leprosy for entering the priest's office, according to Josephus.
+Josephus wrote that at a place near the city called Eroge, half of the mountain towards the west was broken, rolled then stood half a mile towards the eastern part, up to the king's gardens.

 Verse 10

 All the land shall be turned as a plain from Geba to Rimmon south of Jerusalem: